A woman is sitting while a man stands behind her and puts his hand over her mouth.

 ABOUT ME

-Carly Voinski is a creator sharing her grad school story.
+Carly Voinski is a creator helping you win at work.

-Carly is a creator and digital media strategist working her way through a graduate program in Communication & Leadership.
+Carly is a creator and digital media strategist journeying her way through a graduate program in Communication & Leadership.

 She’s sharing her story with you so that you can win at work.